 Many parents may wonder if online schooling or homeschooling is the best solution for ADHD children.
-The answer is that online schooling allows parents and educators the opportunity to consider the individual learner and tailor their education to their unique needs.
+The answer is that online schooling allows parents and educators to consider the individual learner and tailor their education to their unique needs.

 What is ADHD?